philer/polycore/README.md

 *See [philer.github.io/polycore/modules/widget.html](https://philer.github.io/polycore/modules/widget.html) for a full API reference.*

 Widgets are rendered by a `widget.Renderer` instance and can have a cached background.
-A `widget.Group` or `widget.Columns` instance can serve as root of a complex layout of nested widgets.
+A `widget.Rows` or `widget.Columns` instance can serve as root of a complex layout of nested widgets.
 It makes sense to combine this with normal conky text rendering - in fact some Widgets (e.g. `widget.Network` and `widget.Drive`) assume this.

 A widget can have fixed or flexible height and width.
 Fixed means that